10 Best HVAC Companies in Columbine, CO

 When selecting an HVAC company, choose one with technicians that have the proper training, licenses, and experience.
 HVAC contractors in all states must obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is required for all contractors who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 Contractors must pass an exam (the type of exam depends on what kind of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled at the state level.

 There are no state-level licensing requirements for HVAC technicians in Colorado; however, anyone who runs an HVAC business is required to have a Colorado business license, plus insurance.
 You should check with your municipal government to learn if there are any local licensing requirements for HVAC contractors.
 Additionally, contractors that do plumbing or electrical work in addition to HVAC work must be registered with the State Plumbing Board or the Colorado Electrical Board, respectively.
 You should also check a provider's reviews and complaints with organizations such as the Better Business Bureau (BBB), Yelp, and Google Reviews.
-You'll want to select a company with glowing reviews and stories of positive service experiences.
+You want to hire a provider with glowing reviews and stories of positive service experiences.

 Understand Work Details